dougeby/IntuneDocs/intune/app-provisioning-profile-ios.md

 ## Introduction

-Apple iOS line of business apps that are assigned to iPhones and iPads are built with an included provisioning profile and code that is signed with a certificate.
+Apple iOS line-of-business apps that are assigned to iPhones and iPads are built with an included provisioning profile and code that is signed with a certificate.
 When the app is run, iOS confirms the integrity of the iOS app and enforces policies that are defined by the provisioning profile.
 The following validations happen:

 - **Installation file integrity** - iOS compares the app's details with the enterprise signing certificate's public key.
-If they differ, the app's content might have changed, and the app will not be allowed to run.
+If they differ, the app's content might have changed, and the app is not allowed to run.
 - **Capabilities enforcement** - iOS attempts to enforce the app's capabilities from the enterprise provisioning profile (not individual developer provisioning profiles) that are in the app installation (.ipa) file.